-The tenancy agreement included with this application does not indicate whether any other tenants or occupants reside with the tenant and does not contain any evidence or information to identify whether the individual identified as "AR" is an adult, and furthermore, whether "AR" is an adult who resides with the tenant.
-The Proof of Service form provided by the landlord does not include any additional information to establish that "AR" is in fact an adult who apparently resides with the tenant, and furthermore, there is no information provided in any of the evidentiary material submitted by the landlord that speaks to the issue of whether "AR" is an adult who apparently resides with the tenant.
+The tenancy agreement included with this application does not indicate whether any other tenants or occupants reside with the tenant and does not contain any evidence or information to identify whether the individual identified as "BP" is an adult, and furthermore, whether "BP" is an adult who resides with the tenant.
+The Proof of Service form provided by the landlord does not include any additional information to establish that "BP" is in fact an adult who apparently resides with the tenant, and furthermore, there is no information provided in any of the evidentiary material submitted by the landlord that speaks to the issue of whether "BP" is an adult who apparently resides with the tenant.

 I find that, by serving the Notice to an individual that has not been clearly proven to be an adult who apparently resides with the tenant, the landlord has not served the Notice in a manner consistent with the service provisions for documents as provided under section 88 of the Act.
 I further find that there is no evidence before me that establishes that the landlord was given leave to serve the Notice in an alternate fashion as ordered by a delegate of the director of the Residential Tenancy Branch in accordance with section 88(i) of the Act.
-Based on the foregoing, I find that the landlord has not demonstrated that the Notice was properly served in accordance with the Act, and therefore, the Notice is set aside and is of no force and effect
+Based on the foregoing, I find that the landlord has not demonstrated that the Notice was properly served in accordance with the Act, and therefore, I am not able to confirm service of the Notice to End Tenancy to the tenant, which is a requirement of the Direct Request process.